grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 [//]: # (Somewhere in here: have Hemi comment on the airplane-style controls?
 Maybe move that to later when Hemi is riding with Shakes and the magnetic mines.)

-* [ ] _Hemi starts assembling his devices, (with slide-rule calculations of how much pressure each air bag needs to hold it steady in the water column) he explains the plan to Shakes as he does._
+* [ ] _Hemi starts assembling his devices,  he explains the plan to Shakes as he does._

 * [ ] The Gnat surfaces and runs loud to try and confuse the black sub.
 	* Hemi hits a strut with a spanner when he wants Shakes to dive.